-However, actual outcomes can differ from these estimates.
-Significant judgments are used in the Company's assessment of its ability to continue as a going concern which is described in note 2 of the unaudited condensed interim consolidated financial statements.
+However, actual outcomes may differ from these estimates.
+Significant judgments are used in the Company's assessment of its ability to continue as a going concern which is described in note 2 of the interim consolidated statements.
 The information about significant judgments, estimates and assumptions that have the most significant effect on the recognition and measurement of assets, liabilities, revenue and expenses are discussed below: